Mouse Soup: Plot

 In the fourth story, a mouse police officer comes to the home of an old and female mouse because she is crying.
 She shows him a thorn bush that is growing out of her chair.
-Initially, the officer offers to dispose of it so the lady can sit again, but she explains she doesn't care about sitting, and she's crying because she loves the bush and it's dying.
+Initially, the officer offers to dispose of it so the lady can sit again, but she explains that she does not care about sitting, and she is crying because she loves the bush and it is dying.
 He advises her to throw some water on the thorn bush right away, which causes it to grow into a bunch of roses.
 To thank the officer, the old female mouse gives him both a kiss on the cheek and some of the roses as his payments.

 After finishing his stories, the mouse tells the weasel to bring in the things that were associated with the stories: a bee's nest, some mud, two stones, ten crickets, and a thorn bush.
 The weasel leaves his house, without closing the door on the way out, allowing the mouse to escape and follow the weasel at a distance.
 The rodent then witnesses the predator suffering for his fool's errand.
-After getting stung by bees, gathering up wet sticky mud, struggling with two heavy stones, jumping to catch crickets, and getting pricked by a thorn bush, the weasel now thinks he'll have a tasty soup.
-Upon arriving home, the weasel sees the empty pot and realizes he's been tricked.
+After getting stung by bees, gathering up wet sticky mud, struggling with two heavy stones, jumping to catch crickets, and getting pricked by a thorn bush, the weasel now thinks he will have a tasty soup.
+Upon arriving home, the weasel sees the empty pot and realizes he has been tricked.
 The mouse, by this time, has safely returned to his own house and, after having some dinner, finishes reading his book.